'Ride Along' rolls over 'Jack Ryan' to win U.S. weekend box office

 Rounding out the top five, Disney's animated hit "Frozen" took in just under $12 million.

 Academy Award nominee "American Hustle" was sixth with $10.6 million in ticket sales.
-Two other top-nominated films, "Gravity" and "12 Years a Slave," returned to theaters after having largely ended their runs.
+Two other top-nominated films, "Gravity" and "12 Years a Slave," returned to theatres after having largely ended their runs.

 The low-budget horror film "Devil's Due" opened with $8.5 million in sales for the No. 7 slot.